josephmc5/puppet-bash/README.md

 puppet-bash
 ===========

-Sets up bash config files
+Sets up bash config files.
+Sets prompt to red if environment is set to production.